KonstantinNovakovic/tic-tac-toe/README.md

 # Tic Tac Toe

-A browser-based Tic Tac Toe game built with vanilla JavaScript.
+A console-based Tic Tac Toe game built with vanilla JavaScript.
 One of the projects from [The Odin Project](https://www.theodinproject.com/) curriculum.

 ## About

-Two-player Tic Tac Toe played in the browser.
+Two-player Tic Tac Toe played in the browser console.
 Players take turns marking X and O on a 3x3 grid — first to get three in a row wins.

+## Status

+🚧 Work in progress — game logic complete, UI not yet implemented.

 ## Features

-- Two-player local gameplay (X vs O)
+- Two-player gameplay via the browser console
 - Win and draw detection
-- Restart button to reset the board
+- Game state tracked in a gameboard array

 ## How to Run